 The Foundation Board is the decision-making body of ALIPH.
 It legislates the strategic orientations of the institution, its initiatives and partnerships, and selects the projects to be financed.
-The Chair of the Board is Dr. Thomas S. Kaplan, a US entrepreneur and philanthropist, whilst the vice-president position is rotated between H.E.
-Mohamed Al Mubarak, President of the Department of Culture and Tourism of Abu Dhabi and representative of the United Arab Emirates, and Ms. Bariza Khiari, adviser to the President of the French Republic and representative of France.
+The Chair of the Board is Ms. Bariza Khiari, adviser to the President of the French Republic and representative of France, and the Vice-Chair is H.E.
+Mohamed Al Mubarak, President of the Department of Culture and Tourism of Abu Dhabi and representative of the United Arab Emirates.
 Other members of the Board with voting rights are representatives of contributing states and foundations, philanthropists and qualified personalities.

 ALIPH is an “alliance” between several states, private partners and experts, guaranteeing a pluralistic vision.
 The following states, institutions and individuals have decided to come together to fund this initiative.
-France, United Arab Emirates, Saudi Arabia, Kuwait, Morocco, Luxembourg and China have provided financial support.
-ALIPH also benefits from the support of Switzerland and received contributions from The Andrew W. Mellon Foundation and philanthropists Dr. Thomas S. Kaplan and Mr. Jean-Claude Gandur.
+France, United Arab Emirates, Saudi Arabia, Kuwait, Morocco, Luxembourg, China, and Cyprus have provided financial support.
+ALIPH also benefits from the support of Switzerland and received contributions from The Andrew W. Mellon Foundation, the Getty, and philanthropists Dr. Thomas S. Kaplan and Mr. Jean-Claude Gandur.

 The Scientific Committee’s mission is to enlighten the Foundation Board on the scientific aspects relating to designing a strategy, the choice of projects and setting up scientific evaluation panels.
 Its ad interim Chair is Dr. Mounir Bouchenaki, with the rest of the committee made up of international experts in the protection of cultural heritage.